openplans/hatch/README.md

 Deploy your code to Heroku now that the environment is all setup.

     git push heroku master

+#### Keep the user information fresh

+On your Heroku dashboard, click the Heroku Scheduler addon.
+Add the following scheduled task (job):

+    src/manage.py refreshusers

+Schedule it to run with a frequency of every 10 minutes.

 #### Setup and configure the app